LukasHedegaard/continual-inference/README.md

 - Converters
     <!-- - `co.Residual` - residual connection, which automatically adds delay if needed -->
-    - `co.continual` - conversion function from non-continual modules to continual modules
+    - `co.continual` - conversion function from `torch.nn` modules to `co` modules.
-    - `co.forward_stepping` - functional wrapper, which enhances temporally local non-continual modules with the forward_stepping functions
+    - `co.forward_stepping` - functional wrapper, which enhances temporally local `torch.nn` modules with the forward_stepping functions.

-In addition, we support a wide range of modules from `torch.nn`:
+In addition, we support interoperability with a wide range of modules from `torch.nn`:

 - Activation
     - `nn.BatchNorm1d`